-Most 70% dark chocolates actually contain less than 70% cocoa beans, the remainder being cocoa butter which could be as high as 15%.
-Taking advantage of regulations which allow this, brands add cocoa butter to mask the bitterness of cocoa beans thereby sacrificing its health benefits.
+Most 70% dark chocolates actually contain less than 70% cocoa beans, the remainder being cocoa butter which could be as high as 20%.
+Taking advantage of regulations which allow this, brands add cocoa butter to mask the bitterness of inferior cocoa beans.
 We use high quality cocoa beans with low bitterness and hence all our 70% and above dark chocolates have the same percentage of beans inside as is mentioned on the pack.

 That used to be the case in an era when a Rs 10 chocolate bar was a luxury for most in India.
 Couverture only means that the chocolate contains cocoa butter and no vegetable oil.
 It totally ignores the quality of cocoa beans that the chocolate is made from.
 Most coverture chocolates are made from average quality cocoa beans and hence do not have the flavor complexity of a farm to bar chocolate.
 Careful harvesting, fermentation and drying of cocoa beans makes for a chocolate full of character owing to its flavor complexity and depth.